Civic Engagement

 Voting in the United States

-One way to become civically engaged is by registering to vote and participating in local, state, and national elections.
-If you have never voted before, or never voted in the United States, it can feel overwhelming to get started.
-That is why we created the NAC Voter Guide for New Americans, a resource that contains critical information on the voting process in the United States.
+One way to become civically engaged is to register to vote and participate in local, state, and national elections.
+If you have never voted before or have never voted in the United States, it can feel overwhelming to get started.
+That is why we have created multiple resources for new Americans that contain critical information on the voting process in the United States.

 Using the Guide